 Cactus-Sleepy Hollow Loop Trail is a 2.9 mile heavily trafficked loop trail located near Foothill Ranch, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Cactus forest, pond, live oak woodland, vistas, mountain lions Whiting Ranch affords the casual hiker ample opportunities for experiencing the many moods of the chaparral.
 Alas, that this beautiful trail is plagued by two hazards: mountain lions and suicidal mountain bikers.
 The Cactus Trail segment of this loop marks the location where a biker was killed by a lion in January 2004.
 During the winter months, you will find sign along these trails, particularly near the Upper Pond.
 A more common hazard are heedless bikers who zip down this trail at speeds well exceeding the posted 5 mph.
 They have cut a deep groove down the center of the path and in many places it is extremely slippery even in dry weather.
 You will be glad to reach Sleepy Hollow, a hiker's-only-area which leads off to the right.
 Live oak trees shade and clutter the path with their leaves.
 I have not seen puma sign here, but don't drop your guard.